-Warning: You must press [Enter] after highlighting a trip in order to select it.
+Warning - You must press [Enter] after highlighting a trip in order to select it.
 Simply putting the cursor over the trip and trying to insert or delete will insert before and delete the current trip and not the highlighted one.

-Insert a trip 'Insert key.

-This will insert a trip immediately prior to the most recent trip for the person you are working on.
+- Insert a trip 'Ins' - Insert key.
+This will insert a blank trip immediately prior to the most recent trip for the person you are working on.
 This can be done while in the middle of recording the current trip and the computer will take you back to where you were when you 'Ins' inserted the trip when you are done.
-To insert a trip for another person in the household you must first 'F11' select that trip as above.

-'Alt-Ins' - Hold down the Alt key while pressing the insert key.
-This is a short cut to adding another trip onto the last trip recorded from within inserting a trip" mode for a non-current person.

-NOTE: Do not hold the insert key down because it will insert more than one blank trip.
+To insert a trip for another person in the household you must first 'F11' select that trip as above. - Insert a trip 'Alt' 'Ins' - Holding the Alt key down while pressing the insert key.
+This is a short cut to add "another trip" onto the last trip recorded for a noncurrent person.
+In other words, select (make current) a person's last trip that you recorded, then while holding the 'Alt' key down and depressing the 'Ins' key a blank trip gets added. - Note: Do not hold the insert key down because it will insert more than one blank trip.
 If a blank trip is inserted in error it must be deleted.